elidiazgt/elidiazgt.github.io/about.md

 layout: page
 title: About
 ---
-Software Web Developer with more than 5+ years of experience developing complex web based applications from back end to front end and solution Design.
+<p class="message"> Software Web Developer with more than 5+ years of experience developing complex web based applications from back end to front end and solution Design. </p>

 spanish history